What Is the Komodo Platform (KMD)? | All You Need to Know

 - Normal nodes

 Similar to a delegated Proof-of-Stake system, stakeholders elect notary nodes.
-There are 64 notary spots up for grabs.
+There are 64 notary spots up for grabs, but only 13 are needed to secure the network.
 The job of these nodes is to notarize the blocks from the dPoW chain onto the Bitcoin blockchain.

 A dPoW network attached to Bitcoin is advantageous because it gives any chain using it (no matter how weak) the security of the robust Bitcoin network.
 Even better, these third-party chains don’t have to pay the Bitcoin transaction fees associated with the notarization.
 They only need to pay fees to the initial dPoW blockchain.